Asking for help is one of the hardest things any of us can ever do.

 Whether you ultimately work with me or not, please remember that rapport is the most critical component.
 The therapeutic process is difficult because change is difficult, so you have to have the support of someone you believe in to help you do the heavy lifting.

-My counseling approach is a combination of cognitive behavioral therapy and a strong emphasis on positive psychology.
-You don’t really care about that nor does it have any meaning to you, but “they” make me tell you.
+My counseling approach combines cognitive behavioral therapy with a strong emphasis on positive psychology.
+You don’t really care about that, nor does it have any meaning to you, but “they” make me tell you.

 Positive psychology unleashes the power of the human mind.

-Over time, you start to feel stronger and look forward to doing the hard work.
-To find out how powerful you can ultimately become.
-To see what limits you can obliterate that you never thought possible.
+Over time, you start to feel stronger and look forward to the hard work.
+You want to find out how powerful you can ultimately become and see what limits you can obliterate that you never thought possible.

 Therapy is work.